mloberg/Tea-Fueled-Does/readme.md

 # Tea-Fueled Does

-Tea-Fueled Does (TFD) is a PHP 5.3 framework that aims to be awesome.
+Tea-Fueled Does is a loosely-based MVC PHP 5.3 framework that is awesome.
+It aims to be easy to use and understand and tries not to get in your way.
+It was born out of the disapointment of other PHP frameworks at the time of development.

 ## Requirements

 * PHP 5.3 or greater
-* Apache with mod_rewrite
+* Apache with mod_rewrite (for now)
-* MySQL (for admin class)

 ## Authors